jay-telford/FE-Course/Overview_of_The_Internet/The_Ever_Expanding_Network.md

 ### ARPANET Sample Map

 On the right of [this page](https://www.codecademy.com/paths/front-end-engineer-career-path/tracks/fecp-22-overview-of-web-development/modules/wdcp-22-the-internet-and-web-development/lessons/what-is-the-internet/exercises/expanding-network) can be found a sample map of how ARPANET connected supercomputers in the early days.

+### Codecademy Exercise Thread

+Questions and answers can be posted and found at the [Codecademy Forums](https://discuss.codecademy.com/t/faq-overview-of-the-internet-hello-internet/372006).